Frequently Asked Questions

 I’m a doctoral student.
 Can I get feedback on my dissertation?

 Absolutely!
-In fact, we have two doctoral coaches—Basil Considine, Ph.D. (available online), and Tori Dalzell, Ph.D. (available online and in person)—who work specifically with our doctoral students.
+In fact, our doctoral coach, Tori Dalzell, Ph.D., works specifically with doctoral students and is available for appointments online and in person at the Azusa campus.
 You can make an appointment to discuss note-taking strategies, drafting your proposal, chapter content, wording, and more.
 Depending on where you are with your writing, you can get feedback on dissertation planning and editing, and even detailed chapter reviews.

 I’ve been out of school for a long time and am having trouble with academic writing.
 What can I do?